What does U=U mean?

 How do I get to undetectable?

 Anti-retroviral therapy can decrease the amount of HIV in the blood to be too low to measure.
 When the load cannot be measured, you are undetectable.
 This is usually at the fewer than 50 copies of HIV per milliliter of blood (<50 copies/mL) point.
-When your viral load is under 200 copies, the chance of transmitting HIV sexually is virtually zero.
+When your viral load is under 200 copies, the chance of transmitting HIV sexually does not exist.

 How long does it take to become undetectable?